 Dashboards provide ROI by quickly highlighting trends and unearthing irregularities.
 With the right BI tool, data analytics for small business doesn't need to be relied on experts to run analyses.
 An easy to use dashboard tool allows all employees to be their own analyst.
 More importantly, employees can interact with the data in real time.
 By simply clicking onto the interesting part of the report (depends on who do you want to present your data to), you can customize and extract specific points to analyze further and make fast decisions.

 Remember not all dashboards are created equal.
 There isn’t a dashboard glass slipper out there.
 One dashboard won’t deliver all of your dreams.
 A dashboard should address a particular problem, question, or data-story.
 It should be focused, visually appealing and simple to digest.
 Small businesses need to ensure they have the appropriate dashboard portfolio when launching their business intelligence.
 Let’s explore this through an example.

 The sales performance dashboard above is a great example of a focused dashboard.
 This dashboard empowers sales teams with the right data and visualizations.
 No matter if they are on the road or in the office, sales managers see at a glance whether or not their team is meeting their individual goals.
 While this is a beautiful dashboard, it is pointless for your operations manager.
 They need their own focused BI.
 With the right tool, you can arm every department and hybrid departments across your small business.
-Remember, the right data visualization type tells the right data-story.
+Remember, the right type of graph tells the right data-story.
 Telling the right data story is key to any businesses success.

 6. Foster collaboration and cooperation